shamansir/rpd/docs/sections/api.md

 Check if this inlet allows connections from given outlet.
 Usually it us done by the renderer <!-- ? --> on connection, but if you want to ensure connection will pass, you may use this method.

 ### `Outlet`

+Outlet is the output channel of the node

+_Definition:_

 #### `outlet.connect(inlet) → Link`